redmorr/redmorr.github.io/index.markdown

 ![image-center](/assets/lucifer2.gif)

-The environment, which is made out tiles, is also destructable.
+The environment, which is made out tiles, is also destructible.

 ![image-center](/assets/lucifer3.gif)